Phemelocodemode/netflix-data-analysis/README.md

 # 1️⃣ Netflix Data Analysis

 This project explores the Netflix dataset to uncover content trends and patterns.
-It demonstrates **data cleaning, visualization, and storytelling with data** — essential skills for analytics roles.
+It demonstrates **data cleaning, visualization, and storytelling with data**

 ---